sjbennett123/polarlarp/content/rules/_index.md

 #### Alarms and Noise Makers

 These are traps that do no damage but set off loud alarms and other noises.
 They cost 1 Production Level each to make.
 Alarms and Noise Makers do not have a minimum container size.
 They are as large, or as small, as they must be to make a noise.
 When this type of trap is tripped, it must make its own noise.
-Although it takes a person with Disarm Tr aps to disarm an Alarm or Noise Maker trap, once it has been set off anyone can attempt to muffle the trap’s sound by throwing blankets over the trap, or by using some other method.
+Although it takes a person with Disarm Traps to disarm an Alarm or Noise Maker trap, once it has been set off anyone can attempt to muffle the trap’s sound by throwing blankets over the trap, or by using some other method.

 ### Trap Mechanics